 - i.
 Works as set out in the Agreement must be completed prior to the grant portion being distributed and upon submission of proof of payment. - ii.
-An Owner/Tenant of a property may conduct the proposed works themselves, however, the Township will not grant funds for labour by the owner/tenant. - iii.
-Works must be completed within one year of the approved agreement unless otherwise approved by Council. - iv.
-Grant funds are released once the work is completed and upon presentation of receipts for that work. - v.
-Applications will be reviewed as they are submitted, subject to available budgeted funding. - vi.
-Despite the permit fees contained in the Building Bylaw, the permit fees for signs approved under a CIP grant shall be waived.
+An Owner/tenant of a building/property may conduct the proposed works themselves, however, the Township will not grant funds for labour by the Owner/tenant. - Works must be completed within 1-year of the approved Agreement iii. unless otherwise approved by the Review Committee. - Grant funds are released once the work is completed and upon İ۷. presentation of proof of payment for the work. - Applications will be reviewed as they are submitted, subject to ٧. available budgeted funding. - νi.
+Renderings of the new signage/awning must be provided. - Permit fees contained in the Building Bylaw for signs are to be νii. included within the approved CIP grant.

-5.3 Commercial Improvement Loan Program Description
+5.2 Commercial Improvement Loan Program

-The purpose of Commercial Improvement Loan Program is to provide an interest free loan to commercial property owners (as set out under section 5.5 Eligibility).
-All successful applicants must enter into an agreement with the Township in order to receive the loan.
-Applicants can apply for a loan for exterior façade improvements, signage and/or interior improvements.
+The purpose of Commercial Improvement Loan Program is to provide an interest-free loan to commercial building/property Owners.
+All successful Applicants must enter into an Agreement with the Township in order to receive the loan.
+Applicants can apply for a loan for exterior facade improvements, signage, interior and property improvements.